Sean-Bradley/R3F-Pack/README.md

 - It enables Hot Module Reloading (HMR)
 - It serves the development version from the `./public` folder
 - `npm run build` builds a production quality version of your app, and will copy all static files & folders under `./public` to the `./build` folder ready for deployment
+- Production `bundle.js` contains a hash in its name to prevent caching
 - It indicates 0 vulnerabilities when running `npm install`, at the time of writing this message

 ## Install